In this post, we will discuss ‘Temporal & Spatial coherence’ in LASER. Let us start by defining Coherence.

 where c is the speed of light & L is the distance for which field is sinusoidal or coherence length.

-Spatial coherence describes the ability for two points in space in the extent of a wave to interfere when averaged over time
+Spatial coherence describes the ability of two points in space in the extent of a wave to interfere when averaged over time

 The spatial coherence is the cross-correlation between two points in a wave for all times if a wave has only 1 value of amplitude over an infinite length it is perfectly spatially coherent.